 - 2003 USTFCCCA Assistant Coach of the Year

-- Has had eight athletes (five women, three men) win 100 meter dash NCAA titles since he became head coach of LSU in July of 2004
+- Has had nine athletes (five women, four men) win 100 meter dash NCAA titles since he became head coach of LSU in July of 2004

 - Guided Sha’Carri Richardson to the collegiate record of 10.75 seconds in the 100 meter dash at the 2019 NCAA Championships.
 The time of 10.75 is the U20 world record, fifth fastest by an American woman, and the ninth fastest in world history

-- Coached Aleia Hobbs to low-altitude collegiate record of 7.07 seconds in the 60 meter dash to win the title at the 2018 NCAA Indoor Championships and a PR of 10.85 seconds in the 100 meter dash to own the second-fastest NCAA time ever.
-Hobbs owns five of the top-eight fastest wind-legal 100-meter dashes in NCAA history
+- Coached Aleia Hobbs to a then low-altitude collegiate record of 7.07 seconds in the 60 meter dash to win the title at the 2018 NCAA Indoor Championships and a PR of 10.85 seconds in the 100 meter dash to own the third-fastest NCAA time ever.
+Hobbs owns five of the top 11 fastest wind-legal 100-meter dashes in NCAA history

 - Coached 2018 4×100 meter relay (Mikiah Brisco, Kortnei Johnson, Rachel Misher, Aleia Hobbs) to the collegiate record of 42.05 at the SEC Championships, and that foursome went on to win the national title in 2018 en route to a perfect 10-0 record.